The Past Is Patient

 The Why

 In 2009, I lost a friend to suicide.
-I experienced complex grief but I didn’t know how to name it, let alone process it.
-More than a decade later, I started to see a pattern: the way we grieve is shaped by what we inherit.
+I experienced complex grief, but I didn’t know how to name it, let alone process it.
+More than a decade later, I started to see a pattern: the way we grieve is shaped by how we carry loss.
 Generational trauma doesn’t just live in the big, visible moments, it’s in how we cope.
 How we hide.
 How we keep moving even when something inside us has stopped.

-This film isn’t about assigning blame.
 I don’t know what caused my friend’s death.
-But I do know the patterns I followed in its aftermath: the silence, the discomfort around emotion, the numbing and the need to seem okay even when I wasn’t.
+But I do know the patterns I followed in the aftermath: the silence, the discomfort around emotion, the numbing and the need to seem okay even when I wasn’t.
 I saw those same patterns reflected back in the people around me (friends, siblings, families) trying to hold their own inherited pain.

 The Ask

-We’ve filmed a teaser based on our screenplay, and now it’s time to make the full film.
+We’ve filmed a teaser based on our screenplay, which includes elements of a flashback encounter with the younger version of our protagonist, Rick.
+Now it’s time to make the full film with the entire cast and crew.
 That’s where you come in.
 We know these are challenging times, and asking for financial support is bold.
 But we believe deeply in the impact of this story.
 The Past Is Patient is inspired by true events.
 It explores loss, generational trauma, and the unspoken ways we’re taught to carry grief.
 It also touches on complex, often-silenced experiences, including suicide and addiction.
 This isn’t my first attempt to tell this story.

 Last year, I tried to make a version of this film on my own.
 I poured in everything I had (including my life savings).
 But I didn’t have the right collaborators, or the freedom to tell the story the way it needed to be told.
 The result lacked clarity, heart, and alignment.
 So I made the hardest (and most honest) choice: I walked away.
 And then I started over.